uri-library-data-services/iassist-preview/content/blog/update-cossa-changes-common-rule-implications-social-and-behavioral-sciences.md

 Robert Levine, Yale, University, moderated a session focused on multi-disciplinary and multi-site studies.
-Pearl O\'Rourke, Partners Health Care System, discussed the requirement that multi-site studies use a single IRB of record.
+Pearl O'Rourke, Partners Health Care System, discussed the requirement that multi-site studies use a single IRB of record.
 She noted that having a central IRB does not absolve the individual institutions of fulfilling a number of responsibilities in overseeing and approving research.
-O\'Rourke was concerned that mandating a central IRB would not address the complexity of each situation.
+O'Rourke was concerned that mandating a central IRB would not address the complexity of each situation.
 Furthermore, the requirement underestimates the costs and time involved in running a central IRB.